 Other charges may arise for savers paying their premiums by credit card and lump sum payments.
 Payment by credit card into the FPI Premier Advance will result in a charge of between 1% and 1.95% of each payment additional cost.

 All withdrawals and switches between funds are done at the bid price.
 Annual policy charge structure – an annual fund administration charge of 1.2% of the plan value.
-Other charges = annual management charges and other fund expenses are imposed by the underlying fund manager and the amount depends on which fund is chosen.

 If having access to your cash before the savings term ends is important, then this is where the Friends Provident International Premier Advance Savings Plan has some flexibility.
 Although the plan will likely not have a cash-in value until you have paid at least 12 months’ worth of payments, savers can ultimately cash in the plan when they wish – but significant early redemption charges may apply and savers are likely to lose their bonus payments.
 Rather than end the plan, many savers take money from their plans as one-off withdrawals or regular income payments.
 If a saver dies, the plan pays 1% on top of the cash-in value on death.